 My son attends a traditional public school and my daughter attends a public charter school.
-It is worth looking into other schools to see what best meets each kids’ needs.
+It is worth looking into other schools to see what best meets each kid's needs.

+Traditional public schools are free to attend and open to all students.
 Many families exercise school choice by moving to a community to attend a particular public school.
-Some traditional school corporations are offering families choices through magnet schools or career and technical education.
-Some public school districts allow students to transfer to another school within their district or accept students from different school districts.
+Some public school corporations offer families choices through magnet schools or career and technical education.
+And most public-school districts allow students to transfer to another school within their district or accept students from different school districts.

-A charter school is a type of public school that is free to attend and open to all students, regardless of where they live.
-Charter schools have more flexibility than traditional public schools.
-In exchange, charters have high accountability standards and may lose their ability to operate at any time if they are low-performing.
-There are more than 80 charter schools throughout the state of Indiana serving approximately 37,000 students.
-View a list of all charter schools in Indiana here.Find Public Charter Schools Near Me →
+Charter schools are public schools.
+They are tuition-free and open to all students, regardless of where they live.
+Charter schools have more flexibility in their curriculum and operations than traditional public schools.
+In exchange, charters have high accountability standards and may lose their ability to operate (their “charter”) at any time if they are low performing.
+There are more than 120 charter schools throughout Indiana serving approximately 51,000 students.

 Parents can choose to educate their children at home.
 This type of education is parent-directed and parent-funded.
 Homeschooling is legal in one form or another in all 50 states, but each state has its own statutes and regulations governing the practice.
 Families who homeschool their children may be eligible for a tax deduction.
 For more information on homeschooling in Indiana, visit the Indiana Association of Home Educators.